Shadester/FilmLocations/README.md

 In a real project this would not be a good solution, it is a POC that works, but I would say that UI design would be more polished, test code would exist and a lot more error checking for lossed connections, bad results, etc.

+The solution runs on iOS 9.3 and up.
+The searchbar only exists on iOS 11 due to the new smart searchcontroller.

 I looked into how to get the location database in a better format.
 Found on the https://data.sfgov.org/Culture-and-Recreation/Film-Locations-in-San-Francisco/yitu-d5am Shorter json delivered format: https://data.sfgov.org/resource/wwmu-gmzc.json